Asian American & Native American Pacific-Islander-Serving Institution

 AANAPISI Program's Mission

-To provide a holistic student support program with a special focus on Asian and Pacific Islander (API) students and development opportunities for the Seattle Central College community.
-While our services are tailored for the API community, we welcome and serve all students at Seattle Central College.
+To provide a holistic student support program with a special focus on Asian and Pacific Islander (A&PI) students and development opportunities for Seattle Central College.
+We are a free service that fosters a community for students seeking support, connection, and belonging!
+While our services are tailored for A&PI communities, we welcome and serve all students at Central.

 Our Services

-- Access to our Center to hang out and study
+- access to our Center to hang out, study, and use our kitchenette

 How Do I Join?

-If you are interested in joining the AANAPISI Program, please sign up and we will connect with you shortly.
-The form takes less than five minutes to complete.
+If you are interested in joining the AANAPISI Program, please complete our Sign-Up Form and we will connect with you shortly: www.bit.ly/sccaanapisi

 Contact Us